-Yes, a single cable can be tested, or all three cables of a common three phase circuit, can be tested.
-To set-up the three cable test, one must do the following: 1.
-Place the clamp-on current meter around all three neutral bundles at once.
+Yes, a single cable can be tested, or all three cables of a common three-phase circuit, can be tested.
+To set-up the three cable test, one must do the following:

-2. Enter into the machine the total number of neutral strands of all three cables.
+- Place the clamp-on current meter around all three neutral bundles at once. - 2.
+Enter into the machine the total number of neutral strands of all three cables.
 The same method and calculation will be made and displayed as usual but represent the entire bundle tested.

 Can Both Energized and De-Energized Cable be Tested?

-Yes, that is the benefit of using the Ω -Check® over other methods.
-The Ω -Check® can be used to test a cable either on-line (energized) or off-line (deenergized).
+Yes.
+The Ω-Check® can be used to test a cable either on-line (energized) or off-line (de-energized).
 Although the instrument was developed to permit the user to test the neutral integrity without de-energizing the cable or disconnecting the neutral from ground, there are times when a test of a disconnected, isolated cable, or a full cable reel, are necessary.
 Test results are usually more accurate when a cable is de-energized, as there is little affect from induced voltages or currents from load currents or adjacent cables.
 Warning: if the cable is short and isolated from ground, all the test current from the set will flow in the neutral with none splitting off to typical underground neutral networks.
-Watch the current meter before turning the voltage knob up to apply the voltage that induces the current flow.
+Watch the current meter while turning the voltage knob to apply the voltage that induces the current flow.
 You don't need 30 amps in one cable neutral of short or medium length to get a good measurement.
-Can I Test a Full Reel of Cable?